 Your learning environment

 The quality of the environment in which you learn really matters.
 We are committed to continuously evolving your learning environment to make sure we meet your needs.
 Our state-of-the-art Main Library is home to a range of facilities to suit your working style, with space for group study, silent study and informal areas too.
 We also have specialist libraries and resources across campus to support your needs, and subject advisors are on hand to support you with your research and to offer one-to-one advice.
-The Collaborative Teaching Laboratory brings together practical teaching activities across the sciences, and the Green Heart at the centre of campus is a unique open space for meeting, studying and socialising, We are currently building a new Teaching and Learning building, opening in 2020, and our new School of Engineering, which will also open in 2020, brings together a number of our engineering disciplines under one roof.
+The Collaborative Teaching Laboratory brings together practical teaching activities across the sciences, and the Green Heart at the centre of campus is a unique open space for meeting, studying and socialising.
+We have our state-of-the-art Teaching and Learning building, which opened in 2020.
+Our new School of Engineering, which will open in 2021, brings together a number of our engineering disciplines under one roof.

 Come and visit campus to find out more